 Log in to Helios and create a new subdirectory for this lab.
 Copy the following files to your current directory:

-g++ -o lab1 lab1main.cpp
+g++ -o lab1 lab1main.cpp and

-run the code with the command lab1
+run the code with the command lab1.

 The genericlist.cpp file contains a template class that allocates a dynamic